-Above section 1106 is a hybrid class taught on campus and online via the Internet.
-For additional information, go to smc.edu/OnlineEd.
+Above section 1126 is a hybrid class taught on campus and online via the Internet.
+For additional information, go to smc. edu/OnlineEd .Above section 1126 is taught across 6 weeks with 1 instructor covering the first 3 weeks and the other instructor covering the last 3 weeks..